Acupressure: FSA Eligibility

 While acupressure's roots are based in more than 5,000 years of Asian medicine, it is mostly discounted by Western medical professionals who believe that any form of pain relief that arises from the treatments is more related to the same physical effects that occur during massage therapy.
 The body's natural release of endorphins, reduced muscle tension and improved circulation that arise from these treatments could account for the natural pain relief qualities that acupressure espouses.

-If a physician suggests acupressure as a means of preventing or treating a specific medical condition, a Letter of Medical Necessity (LMN) will be required for FSA, HSA and HRA reimbursement.
+If a medical professional suggests acupressure as a means of preventing or treating a specific medical condition, a Letter of Medical Necessity (LMN) will be required for FSA, HSA and HRA reimbursement.
 This letter must outline how acupressure will be used to alleviate the issue and how long the treatment will last.